pippinbarr/cart253-2018/modules/libraries-introducing-libraries/libraries-introducing-libraries.md

 ## Thanks, libraries!

 - That's what libraries are for: they make it easier to do what we want
-- They make it possible for us to achieve complicated tasks like loading an image, or drawing a shape, or synthesising a sound, without needing to know how to do it from the ground up
+- They make it possible for us to achieve more complicated tasks like loading an image, or drawing a shape, or synthesising a sound, without needing to know how to do it from the ground up
 - They hide scary things from us, and we love them for it

 ---